The effect of radiation damage on the light yield and uniformity of candidate plastic scintillator tiles for the CMS hadron calorimeter upgrade: Experimental setup

-Prior to any selection, the data consist of about 7 million triggered events.
-Events are required to have a single muon hitting both wire chambers.
-This ensures that the energy corresponds to a single minimum-ionizing particle (MIP) signal and allows measurement of the detection efficiency as a function of the hit position on a tile.
-This requirement reduces the event sample to 1,720,742 events for the ensuing analysis.

-The scintillator tiles had two design types: $\sigma$ and finger.
+The scintillator tiles had two types of grooves where WLS fibers are inserted to collect a fraction of the light produced in the tile.
+We refer to them as $\sigma$ and {\it finger} tiles, respectively.
 A schematic drawing of the two formats is sketched in Fig.~\ref{fig:tile_formats}.
 The same figure provides a sectional view of the tile showing the groove within which the WLS fiber is installed.
-The WLS fiber follows a roughly $\sigma$-shaped path along the border of the $\sigma$ tile, while it goes straight through the middle of finger tiles.
+In the first case the WLS fiber roughly follows a $\sigma$-shaped path along the border of the $\sigma$ tile, while for the second it goes straight through the middle of the finger tile.
 The $\sigma$ tiles have areas of $10\times 10\unit{cm}^2$, while the finger tiles are $10\times 2\unit{cm}^2$.

-The finger tiles were not used until later in the data taking, and so their sample contained only about 2.8 million events, which the single-muon traversal requirement reduced to just 622,635 events.
+The thickness of the tiles were the same, about $0.4\unit{cm}$.

 A summary of the characteristics of the scintillator tiles used in this experiment is given in Table~\ref{tab:scintillators}.
+The Eljen scintillator tiles were exclusively available in $\sigma$-tile format, while SCSN-81 tiles were available in both $\sigma$- and finger-tile formats.
 The WLS fiber is Y11 for blue scintillators and O2 for green scintillators, both produced by Kuraray.

 The SCSN-81 tiles were subjected to irradiation before being included in the test-beam measurement.
 They were placed in the CMS collision hall on the structure that housed the CMS forward calorimeter CASTOR~\cite{Gottlicher:2010zz}, 14.3\unit{m} away from the CMS interaction point, and at a distance between $13.1$ and $14.4\unit{cm}$ from the LHC beam line.
 The total integrated dose was measured using FWT-60-00 Radiachromic dosimeters (thin films) by Far West Technology, which were attached to the top of the scintillator samples.
 The uncertainty in the radiation dose is estimated to be $15\%$.